Luca-Umekubo/Product-Design/README.md

 ## stats

-- players can see how many eliminations they have, how many deaths they have, etc. in their profile in the menu
+- players can see how many eliminations they have, how many deaths they have, assists (if a player passes another player a ball within 10 seconds of an elemination), K/D, points (a calculation based on the players stats, TBD). in their profile in the menu
+- the menu is a counter-strike, valorant style hud that appears when the user presses tab
-- after matches are over, an mvp can be crowned, and other titles can be awarded depending on statistics
+- after matches are over, an mvp can be crowned based on the player with the most points, and other titles can be awarded, highlighting the player with the highest of each statistc

 ## Concept images: